spierala/mini-rx-store/README.md

 ## ts-action

-MiniRX supports writing and consuming Actions with [ts-action](https://www.npmjs.com/package/ts-action).
+MiniRX supports writing and consuming actions with [ts-action](https://www.npmjs.com/package/ts-action).

-There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) which will help you to consume Actions in Effects.
+There are also [ts-action-operators](https://www.npmjs.com/package/ts-action-operators) which will help you to consume actions in Effects.

 Install the packages using npm: